Harmony: A Joint Self-Supervised and Weakly-Supervised Framework for Learning General Purpose Visual Representations

-Previous approaches like MaskCLIP \cite{maskclip} and SLIP \cite{slip} rely on one-to-one correspondences and hard negative examples which fail to model the inherent semantic relationship between non-paired samples \cite{andonian2022robust}.
+Previous approaches like MaskCLIP \citep{maskclip} and SLIP \citep{slip} rely on one-to-one correspondences and hard negative examples which fail to model the inherent semantic relationship between non-paired samples \citep{andonian2022robust}.
 This is because for a certain image, captions of other images in the batch could still describe this image with varying degrees, especially when the batch size is large.
 Moreover, particularly in an uncurated data setting, the caption paired with a certain image could simply be incorrect, or the description could be only loosely associated with the image.
-To remedy these issues, we designed our framework to utilize one-to-many relationships by incorporating soft CLIP targets, and to not rely on negative examples by using self-distillation methods like iBOT \cite{ibot} rather than SimCLR \cite{simclr} like in SLIP \cite{slip}.
-We argue that this makes Harmony better designed for web-scraped data like CC3M \cite{cc3m}. \\ \\ \\ \\ We summarize our main contributions in this paper as follows: \begin{itemize} \item We present \emph{Harmony}, a joint self-supervised and weakly-supervised framework that learns global and local features, generalizing across vision tasks including classification, segmentation, and detection. \item Harmony is built not to use negative examples and to rely less on one-to-one correspondence in the text-guided contrastive path, leading to outperforming previous best methods SLIP and MaskCLIP when pre-training on the web-scraped CC3M \cite{cc3m} dataset. \item We introduce an EMA-based method for generating soft-targets for CLIP and a lightweight text self-distillation objective for learning textual representation, improving CLIP's zero-shot capabilities. \end{itemize}
+To remedy these issues, we designed our framework to utilize one-to-many relationships by incorporating soft CLIP targets, and to not rely on negative examples by using self-distillation methods like iBOT \citep{ibot} rather than SimCLR \citep{simclr} like in SLIP \citep{slip}.
+We argue that this makes Harmony better designed for web-scraped data like CC3M \citep{cc3m}.